Charts for Discrete Data

 Bar chart

-I have used several options in creating this graph; the following two may be noteworthy:
+I have used several options (all of which can be used with catplot as well); the following may be noteworthy:

-, b1title("Number of rooms") to display a description of the variable displayed (, xtitle("...") will not work, as there is no x axis (or so you will be told by Sta);
+, b1title("Number of rooms") gives a name for the variable displayed. "b1" is just a short cut for "bottom", or "below", "1st" (title) (in other words, you could add something else below the plot with "b2title").
+This is because , xtitle("...") will not work, as there is no x axis (or so you will be told by Stata).

 , bar(1, bfcolor(white) blcolor(black)) to address the bar filling colour and the bar line colour (by default, the lines delineating the bars are in grey).